Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?

-This is surprising as models typically only restate the question in the opening and rarely include actual problem solving.
-Given these results, we hypothesize that restating the question at the start is critical for models to anchor later reasoning.
+In particular, the degradation at 0\% is substantially higher than at 20\% position.
+This is surprising as models tend to restate the question at the opening stage and rarely include substantive problem solving.
+Given these results, we hypothesize that re-stating the question at the start is critical for models to anchor later reasoning.

 To test our hypothesis, we conduct an ablation that re-instantiates the recoverability tests but preserves the first paragraph of the original trajectory.
-We find that most LLMs exhibit noticeable improvements across positions after this change, especially at the 0\% position\footnote{The complete set of results is included in Table~\ref{tab:recoverability_shared_head} in the Appendix}.
-In fact, the average recoverability score exceeds 83.5\% for all models (except \texttt{LIMO-32B} and \texttt{AM-Thinking-32B}) with this small tweak in their reasoning trajectories.
-This clearly shows that \textbf{while restating the question does not add new information, it is critical for LLM off-trajectory reasoning}.
+We find that most LLMs exhibit noticeable improvements across positions after this change, especially at the 0\% position (complete set of results are included in Table~\ref{tab:recoverability_shared_head} in the Appendix).
+In fact, the average recoverability score exceeds 83.5\% for all models with this small tweak, with the exception of \texttt{LIMO-32B} and \texttt{AM-Thinking-32B}, which improve but remain below 60\% -- consistent with their broader recoverability weaknesses identified in Finding~1.
+This clearly shows that \textbf{while re-statement of the problem does not add new information, it is critical for LLM off-trajectory reasoning}.